mixu/gluejs/readme.md

     npm install -g gluejs

 Alternatively, you can run the tool (e.g. via a Makefile) as `./node_modules/gluejs/bin/gluejs`.

+## What's new in v2.2

+Note: if you are upgrading from an older version: the default value for `--global` is now `App` rather than `Foo`.

+gluejs v2.2 adds Express middleware for serving gluejs packages, thanks [@JibSales](https://github.com/JibSales).

 ## What's new in v2.1